AdobeDocs/federated-audience-composition.en/help/compositions/activities/split.md

 1. Add a **Split** activity to your composition.

 1. The activity configuration pane opens with a default subset.
-Click the **Add segment** button to add as many subsets as desired to segment the incoming population.
+Select the **Add segment** button to add as many subsets as desired to segment the incoming population.

     >[!IMPORTANT]
     >